Living Room Organizer & Storage Selector | 50+ Types • Design Guide • Complete Solutions

 • Preventing lost remotes

-• Keeping seating area tidy
+• Keeping the seating area tidy

 • Family with multiple devices